trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminapanelplugin10.png
    :scale: 100%

-:numref:`Figure %s: Task Manager (No Groups) <luminapanelplugin10>`
+   Task Manager (No Groups)

 Ensures that every window gets its own button on the panel.
-This plugin will use a large amount of space on the panel, as every window will need to display a part of its title.
-This plugin is added to the default panel for Lumina.
+This plugin , seen in :numref:`Figure %s <luminapanelplugin10>`, will use a large amount of space on the panel, as every window will need to display a part of its title.
+This plugin is added to the default panel for
+|lumina|.

 .. _Task Manager Plugin: